csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

 <p><strong>Ten-Second Version:</strong> If you really can’t
-be bothered going to all of the effort outlined in this post, there is a super rough-and-ready, ten-second, alternative approach—<strong>place your Google Fonts stylesheet at the closing <code>&lt;/body&gt;</code> tag</strong>.
+be bothered going to all of the effort outlined in this post, there is a super rough-and-ready, ten-second, alternative approach — <strong>place your Google Fonts stylesheet at the closing <code>&lt;/body&gt;</code> tag</strong>.
 This means we don’t block rendering of the entire page just for the sake of web fonts.
 Instead, we apply them <em>after</em> we’ve styled everything else.</p>